SAPTeamDEV/CommonTK/README.md

 ```

 #### `IProgressStatusProvider`
-This interface is intended to use when you need to show a message with progress bar.
+This interface is intended to use when you need to show a message with a progress bar.
-It has two method `Write(string, ProgressType)` and `Increment(int)` for writing a message with progress bar and incrementing value of progress bar respectively.
+It has two method `Write(string, ProgressType)` and `Increment(int)` for writing a message with a progress bar and incrementing value of progress bar respectively.
-also Classes that implement this interface can throw exception `Write(string)` is called.
+also Classes that implements this interface can throw exception when the method `Write(string)` is called.

 #### `IMultiStatusBar`
 This interface intended for complicated usages.
 It is useful when you deal with a `Control` that support item collections, such as `StatusStrip`.
 you must declare a method to manage and control multi item collections.

-This is a code from my [AndroCtrl](https://github.com/SAPTeamDEV/AndroCtrl) project:
+This is a code from my [AndroCtrl](https://github.com/SAPTeamDEV/AndroCtrl) project (Note: This class is not adopted with the new API):
 ```
 public class AppStatusProvider : IProgressStatusProvider, IMultiStatusProvider {